IRES-containing bicistronic vectors allow the simultaneous expression of two proteins separately but from the same RNA transcript (1, 2).

-The key element of these bicistronic lentiviral vectors is an optimized internal ribosome entry site (IRES) that permits your gene of interest and a second detectable protein to be coexpressed from a single mRNA transcript.
-While translation initiation of eukaryotic mRNAs occurs almost exclusively at the 5' cap, the IRES lures ribosomes to begin translation at a second, internal location.
-The result is that two proteins are expressed simultaneously from a single bicistronic mRNA transcript.
+The IRES of the encephalomyocarditis virus (ECMV) permits the translation of two open reading frames from one messenger RNA.
+Although translation initiation of eukaryotic mRNAs occurs almost exclusively at the 5' cap, the IRES allows ribosomes to bind and initiate translation at a second, internal location.
+Thus, two proteins are expressed simultaneously from the same bicistronic mRNA transcript.

 Clontech's pIRES Vector contains two multiple cloning sites flanking the central IRES for you to clone and express two genes of interest.

 The pIRES Selection Vectors pIRESpuro3, pIREShyg3, pIRESneo3, and pIRESbleo3 each contain a multiple cloning site located upstream of the IRES from which a selection marker is expressed.
 Because your gene of interest and a selection marker are translated from a single RNA, you can be certain that nearly 100% of the colonies that are resistant to puromycin, hygromycin, G418, and bleomycin also express your protein of interest.

 All IRES Selection Vectors contain a partially disabled IRES which reduces the efficiency of translation initiation for the selection marker relative to that of the cloned gene, and allows preferential selection of cells expressing high levels of your protein of interest (3).